Banking in other countries

 Another benefit of having bank accounts across multiple diverse countries is that you are virtually protected against any one currency crashing.

-You’re diversified across currencies, which is a very important aspect of having a secure financial life.
+You’re diversified across currencies, which is a very important aspect of having a secure financial life, just like being diversified across the world and across sectors.

 If you have a bank account in, say, Germany, Spain and Italy, you are not protected against a crash of the euro, as all 3 of these nations use that currency.